 Also, if you are expecting a tax refund check as part of your divorce settlement, you might have to wait longer than usual because the IRS has limited staff in the refund processing department during the government shutdown.

 If you are one of those federal employees who have been furloughed during the partial government shutdown in 2018 through 2019, you might be concerned about keeping up with your child support or alimony payments.
-The same goes for the receiving spouses who are out on furloughs: the child support payments (or lack thereof) pay not be enough to afford the cost of living or cover child’s expenses.
+The same goes for the receiving spouses who are out on furloughs: the child support payments (or lack thereof) pay not to be enough to afford the cost of living or cover the child’s expenses.

 In that case, if the government shutdown lasts for longer than expected (President Trump has recently warned that the shutdown could last a “very long time,” as reported by NBC News), you may want to consider filing a petition to modify the existing child support or alimony order.

 Low-income and poor families receiving benefits from Temporary Assistance for Needy Families (TANF) or Supplemental Nutrition Assistance Program (SNAP) at the federal level may be cut off from emergency welfare assistance and not be able to afford food.

 For those of you wondering, our divorce attorney in Salt Lake City Emy A. Cordano says that social security payments, Medicaid, and unemployment benefits will not be affected by the partial government shutdown.

 Schedule a legal consultation with our lawyers to learn more about how the government shutdown might affect your divorce proceedings in Salt Lake City or elsewhere in Utah.
 Call our offices at 801-804-5152 today.